digital-asset/canton/UNRELEASED.md

 ```
 - New parameter value for `permitKeepAliveWithoutCalls` has been introduced to all keep alive configurations.
 When set, it allows the clients to send keep alive signals outside any ongoing grpc call.
+- Identical implementations `EnterpriseCantonStatus` and `CommunityCantonStatus` have been merged into a single class `CantonStatus`.

+- A participant will now crash in exceptional cases during transaction validation instead of remaining in a failed state

 ## Until 2024-10-31 (Exclusive)